-- In the Red Dwarf episode Quarantine, the quarantined crew members are sentenced to two hours WOO (With Out Oxygen).
+- Red Dwarf: In "Quarantine", the quarantined crew members are sentenced to two hours WOO (With Out Oxygen).
 It actually implies the carbon dioxide problem; all that's said is that the air will 'become unbreathable'.
 Of course, this isn't a problem as they escape quickly enough.

-- In Star Trek: Voyager's "Day of Honor", Tom and B'Elanna are adrift in spacesuits after their shuttle is destroyed.
+- Star Trek: Voyager: In "Day of Honor", Tom and B'Elanna are adrift in spacesuits after their shuttle is destroyed.
 Turbulence soon punctures one oxygen tank, forcing them to share.
 By the dialogue, the other oxygen tank should have been enough to provide for both of them for a very long time, but it was also (albeit less critically) damaged by the same turbulence.

 Paris: When we first met you didn't have a very high opinion of me.